logo

 The 4M Charitable Foundation and the David Morris Family Foundation had promised to donate $100,000 each toward the design and construction of the skatepark.
 One of the conditions was granting the donor naming rights.

-Jasper’s Darrell Savage surveying the fruits of his, and many other Jasperites’ labours, at the grand opening of the skatepark in September. // Bob Covey
+Jasper’s Darrell Savage surveying the fruits of 10 years of his (and many other Jasperites’) fundraising labours, at the grand opening of the skatepark September 21. // Bob Covey

 Council is expected to approve the naming and accept the $200,000 in donations at next week’s meeting.